Meeting the needs of diverse user groups: multitenancy in an LMS

 This issue is how companies have amassed so many LMSs in the first place.
 Rather than buying and implementing a new LMS for every sales channel, distributor, and channel partner, you can consider consolidation through a multi-tenant LMS solution.

-Multitenancy, which is the ability to support distinctly diverse user groups within one LMS, isn’t just for enormous companies with endless L&D budgets and hundreds of thousands of learners.
-Every company that has channel partners, distributors, customers, and employees, should look for this function when purchasing an LMS.
+Every company that has channel partners, distributors, customers, and employees, should consider multitenancy.
 It allows companies to organize their training initiatives and track and prove noticeably increased ROI on those initiatives.

 What does multitenancy look like?